 Rebecca graduated from the RCA London and Goldsmiths.
 Recent online commissions include Sea Of Love, Zoom performance, Time Piece 2020, Shiten Mouth ful of tordes, Podcast, Wysing Broadcasts online 2020.
 Solo shows include Florilege, with Nils Alix Tabeling, Jupiter Woods, Infinite Beatitude of Existence!
 Ladette Space London.
 Group exhibitions; Flipside, Fold Gallery, 2018, Hot retaliations and other acts of revenge, Clearview London, 2018 and Death and life are squeezed onto each other and time spills, Yaby, Madrid, 2018.
 They also write for several publications and commissioning editor at E.R.O.S., and their text-based work has been published by E.R.O.S.
 Journal, Rice + Toye, Paper Journal and It’s Nice That Printed Pages.
 They have recently Co-edited On Care, 2020 with Sharon Kivland published by MA BIBLIOTHEQUE.

-The artist was in the following exhibition: g39 Fellowship THREE Links :www.rebeccajagoe.com
+The artist was in the following exhibitions: g39 Fellowship THREE Soft split the Stone Links :www.rebeccajagoe.com